effector/effector/src/content/docs/en/explanation/computation-priority.md

 description: How effector calculates units
 ---

-For sure, you've noticed that function [should be pure](/en/explanation/glossary#purity)... or watch, if there is a place for side effect.
-We will talk about this in current section - **Computation priority**
+For sure, you've noticed that function [should be pure](/en/explanation/glossary#purity)... or watch if there is a place for side effect.
+We will talk about this in the current section – **Computation priority**

-A real example of queue priority - people waiting for medical treatment in a hospital, extreme emergency cases will have the highest priority and move to the start of the queue and less significant to the end.
+A real example of queue priority — people waiting for medical treatment in a hospital, extreme emergency cases will have the highest priority and move to the start of the queue and less significant to the end.

 Computation priority allows us to have side effects, and it's one of the main reasons to create this concept: